Karia254/Python-data-analysis/README.md

 3. Computed the average price per bed for each neighborhood to understand price variations relative to accommodation size.
 4. Visualized the average price for different room types per neighborhood using a bar plot.
 5. Analyzed the relationship between price and the number of reviews, visualizing it with a scatter plot to identify trends.

+---
+   **Key Insights**
+1. Manhattan has the most expensive listings, followed by Brooklyn.
+2. Entire homes/apartments cost significantly more than private or shared rooms.
+3. Entire homes/apartments are the most common type of listing, but private rooms offer budget-friendly options.
+4. Listings with high availability tend to have lower prices and more reviews, likely due to a better guest experience.
+5. There are very few listings priced at $10,000 and above; most prices are below $2,000, indicating the need to filter out such extreme values.